pouchcontainer/blog/blog-en/Building a PouchContainer environment based on VirtualBox and Ubuntu 16.04.md

 ![image.png | left | 556x370](https://cdn.nlark.com/lark/0/2018/png/135654/1532965968099-0b8e72cc-fe70-452a-a5db-2a8c4fd63d63.png "")

 # Configuring VirtualBox
-__1. OpenVirtualBox，Click New in the VirtualBox Manager to create a new virtual machine__
+__1. Open VirtualBox.
+Click New in the VirtualBox Manager to create a new virtual machine__

 ![image.png | left | 265x68](https://cdn.nlark.com/lark/0/2018/png/135654/1532966022381-d6c1f736-be1e-4a84-93ca-f14f33a85d75.png "")

-__2. Input the name, systemm type and version of the new virtual machine__
+__2. Input the name, system type and version of the new virtual machine__
 * Choosing a desired name
 * Linux type
 * Ubuntu (64-bit)

 ![image.png | left | 538x485](https://cdn.nlark.com/lark/0/2018/png/135654/1532966206015-a825b620-aff5-49b2-b630-9a7302333a8a.png "")

-__3. Set the memory size of the virtual machine, or choosing the default size(1024 MB).
-Then click Next__
+__3. Set the memory size of the virtual machine, or choose the default size(1024 MB).
+Then click *Next*__

 ![image.png | left | 551x485](https://cdn.nlark.com/lark/0/2018/png/135654/1532966237848-4134d823-745d-46ca-bc7b-bb91a029c478.png "")

 __4. Virtual hard disk settings__
-* Choose Using the existing virtual hard disk file,  click to choose the file (choose ubuntuPouch.vdi, this Ubuntu has been installed PouchContainer).
+* Choose *Using the existing virtual hard disk file*,  click to choose the file ( ubuntuPouch.vdi, PouchContainer has been installed in Ubuntu ).
-*  If there is no such a file, click create the virtual hard disk now, and you can configure the system itself and manually install the PouchContainer.
-Then click create
+*  If there is no such a file, click *create the virtual hard disk now*, and you can configure the system itself and manually install the PouchContainer.
+Then click *Create*

 ![image.png | left | 564x492](https://cdn.nlark.com/lark/0/2018/png/135654/1532966506742-18f40273-a294-47cd-b799-bcaf115579d3.png "")

 # Start virtual machine and log in the pouch
-__1. Click start, input the original username and password__
+__1. Click *Start*, input the original username and password__
 ```
 username：pouch
 password：123456
 ```

-__2、Switch to the root user__
+__2. Switch to the root user__
 ```
 sudo -i
 ```

-__3、Check network connection__
+__3. Check network connection__
 ```
 ping www.alibaba-inc.com
 ```

-__4、Start the pouch service (default boot) __
+__4. Start the pouch service (default boot)__
 ```
-systemctl start pouch  //If not succeed, check the network again
+systemctl start pouch  # If not succeed, check the network again
 ```

-__5、Start an existing busybox base container__
+__5. Start an existing busybox container__
 ```
 pouch run -t -d busybox sh
 ```

-__6、Do pull if no busybox available__
+__6. Pull busybox if not available__
 ```
 pouch pull busybox
 ```

-__7、Log in the started container, the ID is the first 6 digits of the complete IDs from the previous __
+__7. Log in the started container, the {ID} is the first 6 digits of the complete ID from the previous output__
 ```
 pouch exec -it {ID} sh
 ```